Universal Designed"Smart"Homes for the 21stCentury. Contact and abbreviated auto-biography.

 Charles M.Schwab, Life Span Home Designs LLC is not affiliated with the Charles Schwab financial services group of companies.

-Services offered: Custom Home design: consultation, construction documents, construction administration for both new homes, renovations and home-modifications for universal designed and sustainability.
+I offer the following services.
+Custom Home design: consultation, construction documents, construction administration for both new homes, renovations and home-modifications.

 Stock home plans: included in the plan book titled above.
 Revisions per your building site, and particular requirements.

-Home-Modifications: remodels and additions with universal design and energy efficient construction.
-We can work with photos and dimensions and often are able to do this long distance without visiting.for larger projects a site trip makes sense.
+Home-modifications, remodels and additions with universal design and energy efficient construction.
+We can work with photos and dimensions and are often able to do this long distance.
+For larger projects a site trip is recommended.

-Commercial building design: that includes universal designed and sustainable building practices.
-Complete design and consultation services are available.
+Commercial building design that includes universal designed and sustainable building components.

-A partial section of the code reads as follows: 544A.18 544A.18 "Exceptions.
+This partial section of the Iowa statute for seal requirements in reads as follows and according to 544A.18 544A.18: "Exceptions.
 Notwithstanding the other provisions of this chapter, persons who are not registered architects may perform planning and design services in connection with any of the following:

 1. Detached residential buildings containing twelve or fewer family dwelling units of not more than three stories and outbuildings in connection with the buildings."

-2. There are several other exemptions including the approval to design commercial structures up to 10,000 sq. ft. for a one story structure or 6,000 for a 2 story structure.
-3. Agricultural structures and factory built buildings with size limitations are also part of the code.
+There are additional exemptions for a seal including approval to design commercial structures up to 10,000 sq. ft. for a one story structure or 6,000 sq. ft. for a two story structure.
+Agricultural structures and factory built buildings with size limitations are also allowed as part of the exemption list.